 The reason why the majority of scholars defend the punishment is not that they like it.
-The historical evidence shows that Islamic judges have been extremely loathe to carry out this punishment, to the point of accepting to be banished from their cities rather than sign the order to stone someone.
+The historical evidence shows that Islamic judges have been extremely loath to carry out this punishment, to the point of accepting to be banished from their cities rather than sign the order to stone someone.
 The reason they defend it is that it is mentioned in a number of authentic narrations.
 Putting these narrations into question would require rebuilding the foundations of the field of hadith studies from scratch, a task that most scholars have been unwilling to contemplate until recently, although things appear to be slowly changing with respected hadith scholars like Ṣalāḥ al-Dīn al-Idlibī engaging in content criticism and finding it acceptable to reject “authentic” narrations even in al-Bukhari and Muslim that go contrary to empirical evidence.

 The evidence that stoning adulterers was a punishment that was abrogated by the Quran is as follows:

-- There is no evidence that the Prophet stoned anyone after the revelation of Surat al-Nur which prescribes lashing for adulterers.
+- There is no strong evidence that the Prophet or any of the Rashidun Caliphs after him stoned anyone after the revelation of Surat al-Nur which prescribes lashing for adulterers.
 See my article: The stoning of adulterers in Islam: No strong hadith shows it happened after Surat al-Nur

 - The Quran says slave women will only deserve half the punishment of free women (4:25).
 Stoning is not a punishment that can be halved.

 - Surat al-Nur was specifically revealed regarding the case of a married woman (Aisha) being accused of adultery.
-Its very first verses prescribe lashes to “adulterers”.
+Its very beginning prescribe lashes to “adulterers”.
 It makes little sense that this sura, revealed in the case of a married woman, would start out (and finish) by only mentioning punishments for unmarried people.
+This is just unbelievable.

 - Verse 4:15 tells Muslims to keep “their adulterous women” in the home until they either die or “God makes for them a way”.
 There is no hint in the verse that this is meant only for unmarried women, and “God making a way for them” only makes sense if these women had been given the punishment of lashing then left to themselves to repent and perhaps later remarry.